Expert Advice

 Insider tip: Consider skipping a rental car.
 If you're concerned about driving in a foreign country due to being on the opposite side of the road, as we were, hiring a driver through the resort is an excellent alternative to renting a car.
 We didn't regret it one bit.

-Continued Top-notch Service at The Crane, a Hilton Grand Vacations Club
+Exceptional Hospitality at The Crane, a Hilton Grand Vacations Club

 Towel art, The Crane, a Hilton Grand Vacations Club, Barbados.

 He explained that the Caribbean had an unusual amount of seaweed, and they couldn't keep up with the removal.
-So the resort was offering a free daily shuttle drop-off and pickup from the best beach on the island.
+So the resort was offering a free daily shuttle drop-off and pickup from the best beaches on the island.

 Things To Do in Barbados

 We had the driver drop us off at Carlisle Bay, and boy, we weren't disappointed.
 Locals came up and offered us beach chairs and umbrellas to rent, and even though we were just going to be there a few hours, we went for it.
-At $20 for four chairs and beach umbrellas, why not?

 So Much To Do, Such Little Time